10 of the best National Landscapes in the UK

 Anglesey

 Stroll along Anglesey’s 125-mile-long scenic coastal path passing pristine golden beaches, mudflats inhabited by a plethora of birds and wildlife and Bronze Age monuments, offering a glimpse into the island’s past.
-You will soon see why almost this entire stretch of coastline from South Stack in the west to Puffin Island in the east is designated as an AONB.
+You will soon see why almost this entire stretch of coastline from South Stack in the west to Puffin Island in the east is designated as a National Landscape.

-Found just off the north-west corner of Wales, the Anglesey Area of Outstanding Natural Beauty is an island home to sheer limestone cliffs, colourful coastal heath and a wilderness of sand dunes.
+Found just off the north-west corner of Wales, the Anglesey National Landscape is an island home to sheer limestone cliffs, colourful coastal heath and a wilderness of sand dunes.
 These varied habitats are of a high level of marine, botanical and ornithological interest and coincide with three stretches of Heritage Coast.
-Whether you explore the imposing ruin of Beaumaris Castle – a World Heritage Site, take advantage of the wildlife spotting opportunities at Newborough National Nature Reserve or indulge in a wealth of outdoor activities including sailing, riding, cliff climbing, sea fishing and diving, this Welsh AONB is sure to impress.
+Whether you explore the imposing ruin of Beaumaris Castle – a World Heritage Site, take advantage of the wildlife spotting opportunities at Newborough National Nature Reserve or indulge in a wealth of outdoor activities including sailing, riding, cliff climbing, sea fishing and diving, this Welsh National Landscape is sure to impress.

 Check out our Anglesey cottages